carbon-language/carbon-lang/docs/design/generics/details.md

 Assert(p1.Add(p1) == p2);
 ```

+**Note:** A type may implement any number of different interfaces, but may
+provide at most one implementation of any single interface.
+This makes the act
+of selecting an implementation of an interface for a type unambiguous throughout
+the whole program.

 **Comparison with other languages:** Rust defines implementations lexically
 outside of the `class` definition.
 This Carbon approach means that a type's API
 is described by declarations inside the `class` definition and doesn't change